IT'S ALL IN THE ATTIUDE

 If your mind thrives on a certain amount of chaos and you decide to clear your desk completely every night, not only will you resent the task but you will not work at your optimal level with an empty desk.

-Before you buy those new running shoes or new planner, before you announce to the world, at least the social media world, of your intention to meditate every day, and definitely before you start imagining the new and improved you, get to know, really know who you are now.
+Before you buy those new running shoes or new planner, before you announce to the world, your intention to meditate every day, and definitely before you start imagining the new and improved you, get to know, really know who you are now.

 Hi!
 I'm Yat-Yee Chong